-- Students will be able to apply the basic concepts of Conceptualize models as representations of real life systems with inputs, outputs, and processes. - Students will have gained knowledge in spatial tools to make simulations and predictions of real life phenomena. - Students will have synthesized knowledge about Apply, integrate, and develop models with geospatial data through a GIS. - Students will have an overview of Evaluate models in terms of accuracy, sensitivity, and uncertainty. - Students will have Use of a system-based approach for problem solving, with an emphasis on sustainability.
+- apply the basic concepts of Conceptualize models as representations of real life systems with inputs, outputs, and processes. - employ the spatial tools to make simulations and predictions of real life phenomena. - integrate and develop models with geospatial data through GIS. - evaluate models in terms of accuracy, sensitivity, and uncertainty. - perform a system-based approach for problem solving, with an emphasis on sustainability. - execute the hydrological, erosion and environmental modeling through GIS.